- Start importing

 - Excise forms and documents

-Customs works alongside four other agencies at the border – the Ministry for Primary Industries, the Ministry of Business, Innovation and Employment (Immigration New Zealand), and the Ministry of Transport.
+Customs works alongside three other agencies at the border – the Ministry for Primary Industries, the Ministry of Business, Innovation and Employment (Immigration New Zealand), and the Ministry of Transport.

 Border Sector agencies work together to provide an integrated and responsive border management system that facilitates trade and travel while managing risk.